Nairn: Christianity

-Other worshipping communities include Nairn Baptist Church, Nairn Free Church, and The Pentecostal Church of God.
+Other worshipping communities include Nairn Baptist Church meeting at the community centre Nairn Free Church on Gordon Street, and The Pentecostal Church of God.

 Islam

-Islamic practice within the area dates to before World War II, with nine Muslim graves for the fallen veterans in nearby Kingussie.
+Islamic practice in the Highlands dates from before World War II, with nine Muslim graves for the fallen veterans in Kingussie.
 Lady Zainab, also known as Lady Evelyn Cobbold and Zainab Cobbold, is a local figure of note and daughter of the 7th Earl of Dunmore.
-Born in 1867, she is the first known British woman to complete the Hajj pilgrimage to Mecca in 1932 and continued to practice her faith until her death in Inverness in 1963.
+Born in 1867, she is the first known British woman to complete the Hajj pilgrimage to Mecca in 1932, and continued to practice her faith until her death in Inverness in 1963.
 She was buried in Glencarron in 1963 and in accordance with the principles of Islam.

-The number of Muslims noted in the 2011 Census of Scotland is reflective of the lack of mosques in Nairn.
-The nearest mosque is Inverness Mosque, 16 mi west, and the next Elgin Mosque, 21 mi east.
+The number of Muslims noted in the 2011 Census of Scotland reflects the lack of mosques in Nairn.
+The nearest mosque is Inverness Mosque, 16 mi west, and the next is Elgin Mosque, 21 mi east.
 In the north of Scotland prayers times can start as early as 02:00 for Fajr and 11:00 for Isha.

 Paganism

 Paganism, Wicca, or Witchcraft has a long history in Scotland and in Nairn.
-In nearby Elgin, east of the cathedral exists the Order Pot, a deep pool of water used to test the witches of Nairn up to 1560.
-Over fifty people were tried and killed within 2 mi of Nairn, including Issobel Nicoll, Margaret Wilsone and Allexander Ledy in the 16th and 17th century as witches and warlocks.
+In nearby Elgin, east of the cathedral is the Order Pot, a deep pool of water used to test the witches of Nairn up to 1560.
+Over fifty people were tried and killed within 2 mi of Nairn, including Issobel Nicoll, Margaret Wilsone and Allexander Ledy in the 16th and 17th centuries as witches and warlocks.

 In 1662 a woman living in Auldearn, 2 mi from Nairn, Isobel Gowdie, was accused and confessed to four counts of Witchcraft and is immortalised in The Confession of Isobel Gowdie, an orchestra piece by composer James MacMillan.

 Practices continued into 1848, as a corps creagh was discovered on the bank of the River Nairn near the town—a life-sized clay figure filled with needles placed in such a way that water dipped over its heart.
 It was said that when the clay dissolved, the man the clay represented would die.

 Witches and warlocks were as plentiful a crop in Moray and Nairn as in other parts of Scotland.